1. INTRODUCTION AND BACKGROUND

 CL Application Process

-CL posts are recruited via the HEE local office/university partnership at any point during the 13-month window.
+CL posts are recruited via the HEE local office/university partnership at any point during the recruitment window.
 The application forms must assess both clinical and academic competence.

 The person specifications for the training programme as a whole (both clinical and academic), and a description of the training and service requirements for the rotational placements should be formulated prior to advertisement.